 Smoking is not permitted at WNYSkydiving facilities during business hours (We’re sick of cleaning up people’s butts!!!)

 Sneakers and comfortable clothes for the day are strongly suggested.
 Shorts and a T-shirt usually work on a hot summer day for guys, yoga clothes work well for women.
-We will provide you with a jumpsuit as needed.
 Read our What to Wear Skydiving article for more info.

 Of course it’s dangerous.
 You get out of a plane two miles above the earth.
 Gravity does work.
 In fact, it rules supreme!
 The only thing between a skydiver and “deceleration trauma” is a chunk of nylon about the size of your living room.
 Which part of being dangerous was unclear?